RACV Logo

 IMPORTANT INFORMATION

 1. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement excludes Day 2 (Basic Hotel) and Days 3-7 & 9-14 (Camp) where you will be in shared accommodation and is subject to availability.
-Please speak to your booking agent for further information
+Please speak to your booking agent for further information.

-2. This trip is a combination of YGOT,YAKT,YAKC and YKXA our most popular itineraries.
-As such the make up of your group and your leader may change on day 8..
+2. As this is a combination trip made up of two popular itineraries, the composition of your group and your leader may change.

-3. Although no mountaineering experience is required a good level of physical fitness is necessary.
-You must be comfortable walking 6-8 hours uphill a day.
+3. Although no mountaineering experience is required, a good level of physical fitness is necessary.
+You must be comfortable walking 6-8 hours uphill per day.

-4. Parts of your trip go above 2800 meters / 9200 feet where it is common for travelers to experience some adverse health effects due to the altitude - regardless of your age, gender and fitness.
-Please see Essential Trip Information for FAQ's.
+4. Parts of your trip go above 2800 meters / 9200 feet, where it is common for travellers to experience some adverse health effects due to the altitude, regardless of your age, gender and fitness.
+Please refer to the Essential Trip Information for details.

-6. Sleeping bags can be hired at no cost on the Kilimanjaro section of this trip.
-You will be required to provide your own sleeping bag for the Serengeti section of this trip or can hire one at an additional cost.
+5. Sleeping bags can be hired at no cost on the Kilimanjaro section of this trip.
+You will be required to provide your own sleeping bag for the first section of this trip (Days 1-8) or hire one at an additional cost.

 Standard inclusions